anataliocs/lz-ref-app-basic/README.md

 Some of these examples are simplified for the purpose of learning the basics of LZ Integration.
 Please review the best practices section of the [docs for more context for a mainnet implementation](https://layerzero.gitbook.io/docs/evm-guides/best-practice).

-Base Interfaces and Util libraries are explictly included for easy reference.
+Base Interfaces and Util libraries are explictly included for easy reference in `/interfaces` and `\util`.

 The contracts in this repo are not currently audited and are intended for learning purposes.